netscaler/automation-toolkit/labs/netscaler-adc-basic-application-protection-configuration-waf-using-terraform/01-netscaler-adc-basic-content-switching-prerequisites/assignment.md

 You can visit `NetScaler ADC data ` tab to find more details about the IPs that have been assigned to these.

 As part of the lab, we will achieve the following :
-1. Install Terraform CLI binary and Citrix ADC provider in a bastion host with access to the target ADC instance.
+1. Install Terraform CLI binary and NetScaler ADC provider[(terraform-provider-citrixadc)](https://registry.terraform.io/providers/citrix/citrixadc/latest) provider in a bastion host with access to the target ADC instance.
 2. We will configure ADC to route traffic to our echo server.
 To learn more on how routing works please check `NetScaler ADC Basic Content Switching Configuration using Terraform ` Lab.
 3. We will show how we can create WAF policies and profiles to protect different types of applications to either block or log a malicious request.
 4. We will show how we can apply our protection both on load balancing or content switching level.